helgadeville/mixer/README.md

 # mixer
-A wrapper around pyrit WPA cracker; resumable multiple dictionaries mixer with charset support
+A wrapper around pyrit/oclHashcat [WPA] crackers; resumable multiple dictionaries mixer with charset support

 * WARNING * I know this code is ugly and looks like s**t.
 BUT, it does what it was supposed to, and if I get enough requests for refactoring - I will make it out into a beautiful C++ project.